MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 (important for mobile devices), high availability, and resiliency against data loss.
 They scale horizontally and can absorb spikes in the data volume.

-Aria Collectors are a group of Azure VMs that receive data from those who send Aria data, using Aria’s SDK.
+Product Insights Collectors are a group of Azure VMs that receive data from those who send Product Insights data, using the Product Insights SDK.

 ## cube